Town-of-Impostors/TownOfImpostors/README.md

 - **Impostors Can Kill Each Other:** Allows Impostors to target and kill each other
 - **Game Continues With Arsonist:** Toggles whether the game should continue as long as Arsonist is alive
 - **Disable Body Report:** Toggles on/off body reporting (to get a different kind of gameplay)
+- **Dead Player See All Roles:** Toggles whether dead players should see all roles (after a meeting only)
+- **Impostors Do Not Know Each Other:** Toggles whether Impostors know each other

 ## Crewmate Team